KimNG02/Online-Orders-DataOps-Project/README.md

 5. Analyze the data using Excel dashboards and SQL
 6. Document the dataset and workflow clearly

-This project was created as interview preparation for a DataOps Specialist internship role.

 ---

 ## Tools Used